Skip to main content

-The PHP Memory Limit Error will output when a PHP script is trying to use more memory than the server allocates, usually by default.
+The PHP Memory Limit Error occurs when a PHP script tries to use more memory than the server allocates by default.

 Note: This troubleshooting guide may require that you make server-side changes to your website.
-If you are not comfortable making those changes, you will need to contact your hosting provider for assistance.
+If you are uncomfortable making those changes, you should contact your hosting provider for assistance.

 Fatal error: Allowed memory size of X bytes exhausted (tried to allocate x bytes) in /path/to/script